What Is a Computer Worm? (And How To Remove and Prevent Worms)

 Viruses, on the other hand, must be anchored to a host program or file.
 Someone must open or run that file for the virus to do damage.
 Once opened, the virus then spreads and infects other files, but those files don’t go anywhere unless you share them.

-A Trojan is malware that masquerades as something harmless, like a real software program or application (à la the Trojan horse in the ancient Greek poem The Iliad).
+A Trojan is a malware that masquerades as something harmless, like a real software program or application (à la the Trojan horse in the ancient Greek poem The Iliad).
 Trojans do not replicate themselves, nor can they move freely like worms, but they can create backdoors to grant hackers remote access to your system.

 Types of computer worms